 This caught my eye for two reasons.
-First, I am about to start reading Wireless by Charles Stross, and Teleread quotes the Stross's Afterword to the short story collection where he ponders the future of the long form reading experience when it is no longer restricted by the cost and complexities of binding, materials and distribution.
+First, I am about to start reading Wireless by Charles Stross, and Teleread quotes the Stross's Afterword to the short story collection where he ponders the future of the long form reading experience when i

 The second point that caught my eye was Paul Biba's complaint that he found a typo on practically every "page" of the Penguin e-book.
 I think its a disgrace that less effort, on the whole, is spent proofing and preparing quality e-books when they currently cost as much, if nor more, than a paperback version.